jshakes/jshakespeare2023/content/posts/2023-10-20-autofocus-h1.md

   );
 }
 ```
+Then replace your existing usages of `h1` with the component, e.g. `<FocusablePageHeading>My great page</FocusablePageHeading>`.

 And that’s it!
-Note that we don’t need to do anything fancy to make the h1 unfocusable after it is blurred.
+Note that we don’t need to do anything fancy to make the `h1` unfocusable after it is blurred.
 That’s because although we are give the element a `tabindex` attribute to make it focusable programmatically, because its value is `-1`  the user will be unable to re-focus it with the Tab key once it is blurred.

 ## Further reading